 Exhibitions: Ian has curated exhibitions for Arts University Bournemouth; Bankley Gallery, Manchester; The Briggait Project Space, Glasgow; Huddersfield Art Gallery, and The Redfern Gallery, London.

-Current projects: Ian is now completing a book about St Ives, which centres on the sculptor John Milne and his circle; it is due for publication in 2021.
-He is also working on a curatorial project for Manchester Art Gallery (originally planned to open in February 2012, the exhibition is now postponed due to the impact of the pandemic).
+Current projects: Ian is now completing a book about St Ives, which centres on the sculptor John Milne and his circle; it is due for publication in February 2022.
+A curatorial project for Manchester Art Gallery (originally planned to open in February 2021), is now postponed due to the impact of the pandemic.

 Please note: All material on this website is subject to author copyright, and should not be used in any form without written permission.
 Please get in touch should you require any further information.